scds/intro-rdm/README.md

 # Research Data Management Introductory Workshops
 Materials for the DMDS workshop: **Research Data Management Introductory Workshops**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-rdm) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/intro-rdm) with GitHub Pages.

 Contributions by the following individuals: